kleros/stake-curate/docs/technical.md

 Let's first lay down the constraints:

-- In order to be included, items need to be continuously collateralized
+- In order to be included, items need to be collateralized
 - Edits
 - Commit reveal for challenges
 - Contains (mostly) Classic and Light Curate